Seravo/docs/_posts/2015-10-13-local-development.md

 # You can connect into vagrant
 $ vagrant ssh

-# If you want to you can pull the production database
+# You can pull the production database
 $ wp-pull-production-db

+# You can pull the production uploaded files
+$ wp-pull-production-uploads
 ```

+Now you can open in a browser http://wordpress.local/ and edit the files in you project and see the result immediately.